-Observations of phenomena whose exact timing and/or location on the sky are uncertain at the time of the proposal submission deadline (e.g., newly discovered comets, gamma ray bursts and extrasolar planets) are typically submitted as General Observer Target of Opportunity (ToO) proposals.
+Observations of phenomena whose exact timing and/or location on the sky are uncertain at the time of the proposal submission deadline (e.g., newly discovered comets or near-earth asteroids, weather patterns on outer planets, gamma ray bursts and other transients) are typically submitted as General Observer Target of Opportunity (ToO) proposals.
 ToO observations classified as low-impact ONLY (see below) can be requested.